 Watch Edgbaston 2005 on Sky Sports, including watchalong with players on Sunday

-Michael Vaughan among players to join us on Sunday for watchalong of thrilling climax to day four in Birmingham
+Michael Vaughan, Kevin Pietersen and Shane Warne among players to join us on Sunday for watchalong of thrilling climax to day four

 The 2005 Ashes was one of the greatest series in history.